jj-studio/Backbone-JJRelational/README.md

 });
 ```

 You also have the possibility to merely store `id`s within the relational attributes.
-Those are automatically replaced with models, as soon as a model with one of these ids pops up.
+These are automatically replaced with appropriate models, as soon as a model with one of these ids is created.
-In a `has_one` relation, the id is directly stored unter the `key`-attribute.
+In a `has_one` relation, the id is directly stored under the `key`-attribute.
 In `has_many` and `many_many` relations, the relational collections have an own `id`-queue they juggle around with.
 For clarification, check out the following lines of code: